 - Think Video: Web video specialists with a knack for explanation.

 - Topic Simple: Great animated videos for your product, idea, business, or startup.
 Clients: MSN, Springboard

 - Topline Comms: Digital agency that covers technology PR, content marketing, search marketing, video production and B2B PR.
 Clients: Sony DADC, Barclays, ABN AMRO

-- Transvideo Studios: The largest video production company and studio complex in Silicon Valley.
+- Transvideo Studios: Explainer video company that claims to be the largest video production company and studio complex in Silicon Valley.
 Clients: Mint.com, esignal

 - UserFarm: Content creators – Connecting you with the world’s largest community of film makers.
 A global crowd of 100,000 classified filmmakers, backed up by a team of awesome professionals.
 Clients: Fiat 500, Smeg Factory, Santal, Rio Mare